ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/risk_exposure/index.rst

 	An estimation of the TMREL using this method can be found `here <https://github.com/ihmeuw/sim_sci_maternal_anemia/blob/master/data_validation/maternal_disorders_burden/custom_paf_calculations.ipynb>`_.

 	The cause-specific hemoglobin shifts represent the average difference in hemoglobin concentration among individuals afflicted with that cause and the general population (from the literature) and can be found `here <https://github.com/ihmeuw/sim_sci_maternal_anemia/blob/master/data_validation/maternal_disorders_burden/hb_shifts.csv>`_.
 Note that these shifts are sex-specific but do not vary by age.
-Additionally, these shifts apply to mean hemoglobin concentration only; it is assumed that there is no change in hemoglobin distribution standard deviation, which is a limitation in this analysis due to a significant data gap.

 	The following table lists the relevant IDs for the diseases that cause iron deficiency that should be used for this analysis.